rubybui/flutter-preset-mostly-mobile/README.md

 ```

 NOTE if script does not execute till the end:
-If the last command grep and replace is not working on your OS just search and replace inside your text editor for "presetup" which is current package name and replace every occurance with something you want.
+If the last command grep and replace is not working on your OS just search and replace inside your text editor for "friends" which is current package name and replace every occurance with something you want.

 ### Step 2) Create Signature key for Android